 - Memo – Opens the associated code memo.

-- Overview of coded segments – Opens the tabular overview with identical name, in which you can inspect the coded segments of the code.
+- Overview of Coded Segments – Opens a tabular overview, in which you can inspect the coded segments of the code.

 Saving the current state of the process as a MAXMap

 Working on the code structure with Creative Coding may take some time and may include different stages of development.
-While you start with arranging codes in groups first, you possibly are merging codes and creating new higher level codes later on.
-To track these different stages MAXQDA allows you to save the current status of your work as a regular MAXMap: just click on Save as Maps in MAXMap icon on the Start menu tab.
+While you start with arranging codes in groups first, you possibly are merging codes and creating new higher-level codes later on.
+To track these different stages, MAXQDA allows you to save the current status of your work as a regular MAXMap: just click on Save as a Map in MAXMaps icon on the Start menu tab.
 The map will be available after quitting Creative Coding when you start Visual Tools > MAXMaps from the main menu.